-Your can use the telephone with your hearing instruments.
+You can use the telephone with your hearing instruments.
 Using the telephone while using your hearing instruments may require some practice.

-By selecting the optional telecoil programme you can improve understanding of speech when using a hearing instrument compatible telephone.
+By selecting the optional telecoil programme you can improve understanding of speech when using a telecoil compatible phone.
 Rather than picking up the sound from the telephone, this programme only picks up the telephone's magnetic signal and converts it to sound.
 Your hearing care professional can activate the telecoil.